Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Plot of highest AQI pollutant per day from 1980 to 2018. </p>

-The plot above shows which pollutant is the primary contributor to poor air quality per day (which has the highest AQI), from 1980 to 2018.
+The plot above shows which pollutant is the primary contributor to poor air quality per day (which of the 5 has the highest AQI), from 1980 to 2018.

-Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point ozone surged.
-Today ozone is the biggeset contributor to poor air quality, but PM2.5 has also had a concerning rise since 2000.
+Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point SO2 was greatly reduced and ozone surged.
+Today ozone is the biggeset contributor to poor air quality, and PM2.5 has also had a concerning rise since 2000.

 What causes these pollutants?
 How harmful are they?
 How can we get cleaner air in the valley?